Waruguru78/alx-low_level_programming/0x09-static_libraries/README.md

-Learning about C - static libraries.
+Learning about c static libraries.